What is Osteopathy?

-Reve Pavilion osteopaths are family practitioners and can help people with the mechanical problems associated with every age from newborn babies to, active adults, to the elderly.
+Reve Pavilion osteopathy offered by family practitioners and can help people with the mechanical problems associated with every age from newborn babies to, active adults, to the elderly.
 We recommend a free consultation to discuss your concerns.

-“I have consulted Mark Mathews for over 25 years because of occasional back and joint paints, some severe, all of which were speedily resolved following his treatment [applying PAK and Osteopathy] and recommendations.
+“I have consulted Tim Jewers for over 25 years because of occasional back and joint paints, some severe, all of which were speedily resolved following his treatment and recommendations.
 This has enabled me largely to avoid the use of long-term pain-killing medication, to the benefit of my general health.” – J.O.